Dipankar Raychaudhuri: Career

 As a Distinguished Professor in Electrical & Computer Engineering, and Director of the WINLAB at Rutgers University, Raychaudhuri is responsible for an internationally recognized industry-university research center specializing in wireless technology.
 He is also Principal Investigator for several large National Science Foundation funded projects including the "ORBIT" wireless testbed, the "MobilityFirst" future Internet architecture and the “COSMOS” Platforms for Advanced Wireless Research (PAWR) program.

 Dr. Raychaudhuri has previously held corporate R&D positions including: Chief Scientist, Iospan Wireless (2000–01), Assistant General Manager & Department Head, NEC Laboratories (1993–99) and Head, Broadband Communications, Sarnoff Corporation (1990–92).
-He obtained the B.Tech.
-(Hons) from IIT Kharagpur in 1976 and the M.S. and Ph.D. degrees from Stony Brook University in 1978, 79.
 He is a Fellow of the IEEE for contributions in the area of multiple-access packet networks and digital video technology and the recipient of several professional awards including the Rutgers School of Engineering Faculty of the Year Award (2017), IEEE Donald J. Fink Award (2014), Indian Institute of Technology, Kharagpur, Distinguished Alumni Award (2012), and the Schwarzkopf Prize for Technological Innovation (2008).

-Dr. Raychaudhuri is a leading researcher/technologist in the field of wireless networking based on his sustained technology contributions and leadership over the past 38 years.
-He is acknowledged as a pioneer who helped bring broadband wireless access technology from concept to reality in the 1990s.
-This is a technology domain (high speed WLAN, WiMax, etc.) which has made it possible for hundreds of millions of people connect to the Internet.
-Prof. Raychaudhuri is also recognized today in the US academic research community as a forward-looking network architect who is leading National Science Foundation supported R&D initiatives to innovate the future mobile Internet from a "clean slate" perspective (FIA), and to develop open, programmable wireless and network testbeds (ORBIT, GENI and COSMOS).
-Finally, as director of WINLAB since ~2001-, he has led development of an internationally acclaimed academic research center specializing in wireless technology, and in this capacity plays a visible leadership role in advancing basic research and education in the field.
+Prof. Raychaudhuri is also recognized today in the US academic research community as a forward-looking network architect who is leading National Science Foundation supported R&D initiatives focussing on the shape of the future mobile Internet from a "clean slate" perspective (FIA), and the development of open, programmable wireless and network testbeds (ORBIT, GENI and COSMOS).
+Finally, as director of WINLAB since approximately 2001, he has led development of an internationally acclaimed academic research center specializing in wireless technology.

 Dr. Raychaudhuri has also been active in technology entrepreneurship, helping to incubate startup companies in the wireless networking and media areas over the past 18 years.
 He serves as technical advisor or board member to several new technology companies, and has previously served on the advisory council of the NJ Economic Development Authority's Edison Innovation Fund.
-He has also served as editor of several leading journals including IEEE Transactions on Communications, IEEE/ACM Transactions on Networking and IEEE Communications Magazine.
+He has also served as editor of several journals including IEEE Transactions on Communications, IEEE/ACM Transactions on Networking and IEEE Communications Magazine.
 He has participated in several international standards committees in the telecom field, and has been an external advisor for several European and Japanese research projects and is currently a member of the international advisory council of the NICT.